 Most companies you deal with will share your payment history with credit reference agencies such as Experian, Equifax and Call Credit.
-When you apply for a loan or mobile phone for example, the lender will check with these credit reference agencies to see how ‘good’ your payment history is before agreeing to your application.
+When you apply for a loan or mobile phone for example, the lender will check with these credit reference agencies to see how creditworthy you are before agreeing to your application.

 If you have a history of missed payments – for example, paying late or not at all – this will result in a ‘poor’ credit score which could put companies off giving you credit or if they do the rate of interest is likely to be higher.